citygml4j/citygml-tools/README.md

     > docker pull citygml4j/citygml-tools:TAG

-Replace the `TAG` label with the version of citygml-tools you want to use.
+Replace the `TAG` label with the version of citygml-tools you want to use such as `v1.4.5`.
 The `latest` tag refers to the latest stable release and is also the _default value_ if no tag is specified.
 If you want to pull the most recent unreleased snapshot of citygml-tools, use `edge` as tag.

 #### How to use the image
 Using citygml-tools via Docker is simple: